The Last Leg: Dick of the Year

 Since January 2014, The Last Leg has presented a mock prize to the "Dick of the Year", awarded for being the biggest dick over the previous year.
 Nominees are suggested by viewers on Twitter, as well as the hosts.
 The winner is voted on by the viewers using Twitter with the hashtag #dickoftheyear.

 In January 2015, journalist Katie Hopkins received the most votes for 2014's "Dick of the Year" but Hills and the team making the show decided not to give Hopkins the prize on the grounds that she would enjoy receiving it.
 Thus, the prize went to the person with the second-highest number of votes, UK Independence Party leader Nigel Farage.

 In the 2016 Christmas special, the prize was awarded to whole of the year 2016, defeating Donald Trump, Nigel Farage and David Cameron.

 In 2017, it was announced that the people who have come second and third in the "Dick of the Year" voting will be named "Ballbags of the Year".
 The "Steaming Turd" award was also created for Harvey Weinstein, who was ruled out of running for the main award on the grounds that it was possible that Weinstein may take "Dick of the Year" as a compliment.

 In 2019, comedy writer Graham Linehan was the runaway favourite nominee by viewers to be given the award, in light of controversial comments he had made on social media about transgender people.
 After Linehan expressed interest in winning the award, Hills and the team disqualified him from receiving the award under the precedent set by Hopkins in 2014.
 Another poll by the show also announced David Cameron as "Dick of the Decade".

 In 2023, it was decided that multiple time nominee Vladimir Putin would be made a lifetime recipient.

 In collaboration with YouTubers Josh Pieters and Archie Manners, The Last Leg presented Suella Braverman with her Dick of the Year 2023 award in person by inviting Braverman to a fake boat launch in her constituency.

-In 2024, the "Dick of The Year" moved online to the show's official Reddit page, where Elon Musk was chosen as the winner of the 2024 award.